NUWCDIVNPT/stig-manager/docs/_build/html/_sources/features/index.rst.txt

 -------------------------

-Workspaces for Common Tasks and Getting a Handle on Your Evaluation Data
+Workspaces for Understanding and Tracking Your Evaluation Data
 -------------------------------------------------------------------------------------

 The STIG Manager Client provides efficient workspaces for creating Collections of Assets and their associated STIGs, and assigning specific Users to evaluate those STIGs.
 User tasking can be managed in real time by granting Collection roles with varying levels of access, down to individual STIGs on specific Assets.
 Users have access to efficient STIG Review workspaces that provide resources to guide their evaluations, such as their previous answers for other Assets or whether an automated check is available, as well as allow them to evaluate multiple Assets at once.
 Every User gets real time reports and statistics about their progress and the status of their Reviews, scoped to their level of access in each Collection.